Was this content helpful?

 LTV helps reduce dependencies on external systems and reduces the potential for future ambiguity around expired or revoked certificates.

-DocuSign eSignatures are not LTV enabled but we understand that certain industries require the ability to verify the validity of a signature at the time of signing due to standards like PAdES (PDF Advanced Electronic Signatures).
-DocuSign digitally seals PDF documents with a certificate issued by Entrust.
-When Adobe Reader opens our PDF documents, it validates the certificate used for the digital seal.
-Since we haven’t enabled LTV, Adobe Reader makes a call to Entrust to make sure our certificate is still valid.
-If it’s valid, Adobe Reader calls Entrust to check the current status of our certificate via online certificate status protocol (OCSP) or certificate revocation list (CRL).
-As the sign-time is not captured inside the PDF document, Adobe Reader is not capable to base its verification on that time and rather uses the current time.
-If the time of verification is posterior to the expiration of the Entrust certificate, it cannot be validated.
-The yellow warning sign does not mean that the underlying document and electronic signatures affixed to the document are invalid.
-Re-downloading the document will affix a new Digital Signature.
+DocuSign eSignatures and Digital Signatures produced by DocuSign are now LTV enabled.
+Certain industries require the ability to verify the validity of a signature at the time of signing due to standards like PAdES (PDF Advanced Electronic Signatures).
+DocuSign digitally seals all PDF documents that are downloaded from the DocuSign platform with a certificate issued by Entrust.
+When Acrobat Reader or any other viewer that support Digital Signature validation opens our PDF documents, it validates the certificate used for the digital seal.
+Since we have enabled LTV, the sign-time is captured inside the PDF Document and the PDF Viewer will validate the signature using all the proof that are contains directly inside the PDF.
+As the sign-time is captured inside the PDF document, Acrobat Reader is capable to base its verification on that time.
+If the time of verification is posterior to the expiration of the Entrust certificate, it can be validated.
+If you downloaded your document prior to LTV ramp up, you may have a yellow warning.
+It does not mean that the underlying document and electronic signatures affixed to the document are invalid.
+Re-downloading the document will affix a new DocuSign digital seal.

-Upon opening a DocuSign PDF, Adobe Reader will try to validate the certificate attached to the signature.
-If the certificate has expired Entrust will not be able to provide a response that the signature is valid.
-Adobe Reader will then display a yellow warning sign to users stating "At least one signature has problems."
+Upon opening a DocuSign PDF that is not LTV enabled, Acrobat Reader will try to validate the certificate attached to the signature.
+If the certificate has expired, Entrust will not be able to provide a response that the signature is valid.
+Acrobat Reader will then display a yellow warning sign to users stating "At least one signature has problems."

-The alert means that Adobe Acrobat is not capable of determining if a signature's certificate was valid at the time of signing.
-DocuSign maintains this validity as long as the documents are retained in DocuSign and is not reliant on Adobe's ability to verify the signature certificate.
+The alert means that Acrobat Acrobat is not capable of determining if a signature's certificate was valid at the time of signing.
+DocuSign maintains this validity as long as the documents are retained in DocuSign and is not reliant on Acrobat's ability to verify the signature certificate.
 When you download PDF documents from DocuSign's platform, we digitally sign the PDF documents with our certificate issued by Entrust to create tamper-evident digital seals.
-If someone tries to change anything in a digitally sealed PDF document, PDF Readers (e.g. Adobe Reader, Nitro PDF, etc.) realize the digital seal has been broken and displays a separate warning message to the user.
+If someone tries to change anything in a digitally sealed PDF document, PDF readers (e.g. Acrobat Reader, Nitro PDF, etc.) realize the digital seal has been broken and displays a separate red warning message to the user.

-If the certificate applied at the time of signing of the document has already expired, the only way to reacquire the Adobe signature validity is to re-download the document from DocuSign.
-Optionally, once downloaded and saved, the steps from the before mentioned article can be taken to make the document LTV enabled.
+If the certificate applied at the time of signing of the document has already expired and the certificate is not LTV (mainly for older PDF downloads), the only way to remove Acrobat’s yellow warning is to re-download the document from DocuSign.
 Please note that documents that have been purged can not be re-downloaded.